emissary-ingress/emissary/docs/tutorials/projects.md

 ## Enabling the Project Controller

 The projects functionality depends on an in-cluster registry.
-By default this registry is not included in the ambassador manifests, and the project functionality is not enabled.
+By default this registry is not included in the Ambassador manifests, and the project functionality is not enabled.
 If you have performed a manual install of ambassador, you can include this registry and enable the project controller by running the following command: